 Although I’m discussing this from my perspective as an elementary music teacher, these are tips that can be helpful for teachers of ANY level (elementary, middle, or high school) and of ANY subject area (music, art, foreign language, ELA, math, etc.) who also find themselves in a position of being a traveling, mobile teacher who must travel to different rooms every class period.

-A natural inclination after finding out you are going to be teaching from a cart is to secure the LARGEST cart possible to fit as many things onto it as possible.
+A natural inclination after finding out you're going to be teaching from a cart is to feel like you need the LARGEST cart possible to fit as many things onto it as possible.
 Don’t give in to that knee-jerk reaction...bigger is NOT always better!
-I found out the hard way that a bigger cart is not always the most useful and in fact, the larger size can potentially hinder and hurt you physically as well as logistically.
+I've found out the hard way that a bigger cart is not always the most useful and in fact, the larger size can potentially hinder and hurt you physically as well as logistically.
 Survey the classrooms that you’ll be teaching in to get an idea of the width of the doorway and potential classroom obstacles.
 Create a checklist of the daily instructional items you’ll need.
 Then, based on those things, select an appropriately sized cart for your needs.